-Breathing Line, a kinetic human sculpture and performance installation, is at Sneinton Market in Nottingham on Saturday morning on 9th September 2017.
+Breathing Line – gifts for the future, a kinetic human sculpture and performance installation, is at Sneinton Market in Nottingham on Saturday morning on 9th September 2017.
 The work is aimed towards a passing public who may happen upon the event in their ordinary activity of attending the market.
 The print material that accompanies Breathing Line is intentionally straight forward – aiming to be accessible and appealing to a broad public and inviting their participation in the event.
 This text is offered to give some context for the work, prior to the performance, in terms of how the work has arisen through my ongoing artistic concerns and practices.

 Breathing Line at Sneinton Market – a public art work that creates gifts for the future – has various elements.
 There is a market stall in the main market area with the banner ‘Breathing Line: gifts for the future’ where the public can get information about the work and how to take part.
 There are seven performers who process en masse through the market place, past the information stall towards The Lanes and to a second ‘Breathing Line: gifts for the future’ stall.
 Here each performer collects a bowl filled with £1 coins.
 Continuing their slow rhythmic walking the performers lay one thousand £1 coins in formation on the ground and step away.
 The public may then participate by receiving a gift of ten £1 coins in exchange for a future positive action that costs nothing.
 There is space and time for reflection and discussion.
 Each participant writes their future action on a small card and takes this away along with their £10 gift.